 You May Also Like: 8 Best Commercial Rice Cooker for Restaurants

 If we search the fact about copper, then on the internet, it is difficult to find truly good answers.
-The puzzling issue is that copper is an essential nutrient; diseases from lack of copper is rare.
+The puzzling issue is that copper is an essential nutrient; diseases from lack of copper are rare.

 According to doctors and nutrients experts, adults need 1 to 2mg of copper per day.
 The recommended daily allowance for adult women and men is 900 micrograms/day.
 If we take copper in doses of 1000, it will surely kill us.